remnawave/panel/docs/learn-en/quick-start.md

 :::tip Tip
 If you ever forget your password, you can always recreate the super-admin account using the Rescue CLI.

-To access the Rescue CLI, use the command: `docker exec -it remnawave remnawave-rescue-cli`
+To access the Rescue CLI, use the command: `docker exec -it remnawave remnawave`
 :::

 ## Home Page {#home}